These infections are spread by any close contact with the skin of an infected person—usually between children living in conditions of poor hygiene.

 Doctors diagnose these infections when people have typical symptoms and have spent time in areas where the infections are common.

-One injection of penicillin kills the bacteria.
+One dose of the antibiotic azithromycin kills the bacteria.

 Bejel occurs mainly in the hot, dry regions of the eastern Mediterranean and Saharan West Africa.